 Translation into practice: practice “pearls”/performance improvement in practice (PIPs)/changes in clinical practice behaviors and skills

-The key to appropriate management is distinguishing nTOS from vTOS, as they have different treatment approaches.
+The key to appropriate management is distinguishing nTOS, vTOS, and aTOS, as they have different treatment approaches.
 Intrinsic shoulder injury, cervical radiculopathy, poly- or mono-neuropathy, and other neuropathic syndromes must be ruled out as mimickers of TOS.

-Nonspecific TOS, without objective imaging or electrodiagnostic findings, is controversial.
+Nonspecific TOS also known as disputed TOS, without objective imaging or electrodiagnostic findings, is controversial.36

 For the evaluation of vascular TOS, contrast-enhanced MRI/MRA with provocative arm positioning best assess vascular flow.
-Noncontrast MRI with arm in abduction can be sufficient to diagnose nTOS.13 The advantage of MRI over CTA or CT alone is that it provides information on both vascular flow and characterizes surrounding soft tissue and bony structures without radiation exposure.
+Non-contrast MRI with arm in abduction can be sufficient to diagnose nTOS.13, 28, 30 The advantage of MRI over CTA or CT alone is that it provides information on both vascular flow and characterizes surrounding soft tissue and bony structures without radiation exposure.
+28, 30

 A major gap in evidence-based knowledge is the absence of an objective grading system for TOS upon which consensus for diagnosis and indications for treatment can be made.
 Some clinicians believe that surgical intervention is overused and that the diagnosis of TOS itself is controversial and not fully accepted.